thunderbird/webext-docs/changes/beta85.rst

 ========

 * The ``composeHtml`` property has been added to the :ref:`accounts.MailIdentity` type, to indicate, if the identity uses HTML as the default compose format.

+  *This change has been backported to Thunderbird 78.7.0.*

 * The :ref:`accounts.getDefaultIdentity` function has been added, to get the default identity of a given account.
 Use :ref:`accounts.getDefault` to get the default account.

-*These changes have been backported to Thunderbird 78.7.0.*
+  *This change has been backported to Thunderbird 78.7.0.*

 compose
 =======